agarwal-peeush/Learning/ML/README.md

     - KNN algorithm is very time-consuming in analyzing large database.
 It searches through all the dataset looking for the most similar instances.
     - Choice of k-value is very critical.
 Higher value of k would include attributes which are significantly different from what we need whereas lower value of k implies missing out of significant attributes.

+After dealing with missing values, the next task is to deal with outliers.
+Often, we tend to neglect outliers while building models.
+This is a discouraging practice.
+Outliers tend to make your data skewed and reduces accuracy.

+##### 5. Outlier detection and treatment
+###### What is an outlier?
+Outlier is an observation that appears far away and diverges from an overall pattern in a sample.

+###### What are the types of outlier?
+Outlier can be of 2 types: **Univariate**e and **Multivariate**.

++ **Univariate outlier:** These outliers can be found when we look at distribution of a single variable.
++ **Multivariate outlier:** These outliers are in n-dimensional space.

+###### What causes Outliers?
+Whenever we come across outliers, the ideal way to tackle them is to find out the reason of having these outliers.
+The method to deal with them would then depend on the reason of their occurrence.
+Causes of outliers can be classified in two broad categories:

++ Artifical (Error) / Non-natural
++ Natural

+Let's understand various types of outliers in more detail:

++ Data entry errors
++ Measurement error
++ Experimental error
++ Intentional Outlier
++ Data processing error
++ Sampling error
++ Natural outlier